v6d-io/v6d/docs/notes/getting-started.rst

       :text: Vineyard Objects
       :classes: btn-block stretched-link

-   Illustrate the design of object model in vineyard.
+   Explore the design of the object model in vineyard.

    ---